Top three tips for writing grant proposals

 It’s frustrating.
 I know.
 It seems like you have to answer the same questions over and over in every grant proposal.
 And in longer government proposals, sometimes it seems like you have to answer the same question twice right in the same application!

 So, what’s the best way to stay organized while keeping your content fresh?
-In the video below, you’ll find three top tips to do just that.
+In the video below, you’ll find three top tips to do just that when writing grant proposals.

 For more grant-related guidance, check out Government Grants 101: Readiness, Research, and Writing the Proposal, an eLearning course I created with Candid.
 In this two-part course you’ll learn how to assess your organization’s readiness to apply for government grants, research grant opportunities, determine whether you should apply for a particular grant, and get tips for developing the content that reviewers are looking for.